-We plan to fund the purchase price for Safety-Kleen and pay our related fees and expenses through (i) our available cash, (ii) our sale of 6.0 million shares of our common stock in this offering at an assumed public offering price of \$57.73 per share (the closing price of our common stock on the New York Stock Exchange November 23, 2012) (the "Stock Offering"), and (iii) our proposed sale of \$550.0 million aggregate principal amount of senior unsecured notes in a Rule 144A private placement (the "Notes Offering").
-If, however, we are not able to complete the Notes Offering before the closing of the acquisition, we anticipate borrowing \$320.0 million under a senior secured term facility (the "Term Facility") and \$200.0 million under a senior unsecured bridge facility (the "Bridge Facility") pursuant to the backup financing commitment we obtained from certain affiliates of the underwriters at the time we entered into the merger agreement.
+We plan to fund the purchase price for Safety-Kleen and pay our related fees and expenses through (i) our available cash, (ii) our sale of 6.0 million shares of our common stock in this offering at the public offering price of \$56.00 per share (the "Stock Offering"), and (iii) our offering of \$550.0 million aggregate principal amount of senior unsecured notes in a Rule 144A private placement (the "Notes Offering").
+If, however, we are not able to complete the Notes Offering before the closing of the acquisition, we anticipate borrowing \$314.0 million under a senior secured term facility (the "Term Facility") and \$200.0 million under a senior unsecured bridge facility (the "Bridge Facility") pursuant to the backup financing commitment we obtained from certain affiliates of the underwriters at the time we entered into the merger agreement.
 The following unaudited pro forma condensed combined financial information for Clean Harbors and Safety-Kleen as a combined company gives effect to (i) the Stock Offering, (ii) the Notes Offering, (iii) the acquisition method of accounting for our acquisition of Safety-Kleen, and (iv) payment of our related fees and expenses (collectively, the "Transactions").
-In addition, the notes to such financial information describe the additional interest we would be required to pay for the relevant periods if, instead of completing the Notes Offering, we borrow a total of \$520.0 million under the Term Facility and the Bridge Facility.
-The unaudited pro forma condensed combined as if the Transactions had been completed on September 30, 2012.
-The unaudited pro forma condensed combined complexed as at September 30, 2012 is presented as if the Transactions had been completed on January 1, 2011, the first day of our fiscal 2011.
+In addition, the notes to such financial information describe the additional interest we would be required to pay for the relevant periods if, instead of completing the Notes Offering, we borrow a total of \$514.0 million under the Term Facility and the Bridge Facility.
+The unaudited pro forma condensed combined balance sheet as at September 30, 2012 is presented as if the Transactions had been completed on September 30, 2012.
+The unaudited pro forma condensed combined as if the Transactions had been completed on September 30, 2012 are presented as if the Transactions had been completed on September 30, 2012 are presented as if the Transactions had been completed on unautited pro forma condensed september 30, 2012 are presented as if the Transactions had been completed on unautited pro forma condensed september 30, 2012 ar